TEWL (Transepidermal Water Loss) in Dogs

 In a household, this loop can look like a dog that starts with mild paw licking during pollen season and ends up with belly redness after a few weeks.
 The early stage may be mostly barrier strain, while the later stage adds infection risk from constant licking and micro-scratches.
 Owners often focus on stopping the itch, but the barrier piece matters because it sets the ceiling for how easily flare-ups restart.
 That is the practical reason TEWL is discussed even when the skin “doesn’t look that bad yet.”

-A common misconception is that high TEWL means the dog is “not drinking enough water.”
-TEWL (Transepidermal Water Loss) in Dogs is about water escaping through the skin surface, not the total body water level.
-A dog can drink normally and still have high transepidermal water loss dogs readings if the barrier is leaky.
-Another misunderstanding is that a shiny coat guarantees a healthy barrier; coat shine can come from grooming oils while the skin underneath still has increased dog skin moisture loss.
+A common misconception is that high TEWL means the dog 'isn't drinking enough water.'
+TEWL is about water escaping through the skin surface, not total body water — so a dog can drink normally and still post high readings if the barrier is leaky.
+(Dehydration can nudge readings, but it is not the main driver.)
+Another myth: a shiny coat guarantees a healthy barrier, when shine can come from grooming oils while the skin underneath keeps losing moisture, a sign of dog skin moisture loss.

-At home, this misconception leads to the wrong fixes: extra water bowls, fish oil “for shine,” or frequent baths to remove flakes—without addressing barrier-friendly routines.
-When the skin is already losing moisture, over-bathing or harsh degreasing shampoos can make the surface less durable.
-The more useful approach is to separate coat appearance from skin comfort: watch for subtle licking, rubbing on furniture, or a dog that avoids being petted along the back.
-Those behaviors often show barrier discomfort earlier than visible rash.
+At home this misconception drives the wrong fixes — extra water bowls, fish oil 'for shine,' or frequent baths to remove flakes — without addressing barrier-friendly routines.
+When skin is already losing moisture, over-bathing or harsh degreasing shampoos make it less durable.
+Watch instead for subtle licking, furniture rubbing, or a dog that avoids being petted along the back; those show barrier discomfort earlier than a visible rash.

 Why Barrier Failure Starts Before Visible Symptoms

-TEWL tends to rise before symptoms because barrier breakdown can be microscopic at first: small gaps in lipid layers, mild inflammation, or altered surface pH.
-Those changes can increase water escape without immediately causing redness or scabs.
-In canine atopic dermatitis, TEWL has been evaluated alongside clinical severity scoring, supporting the idea that barrier leakiness and visible lesions are connected, but not perfectly synchronized (Zając, 2014).
-That mismatch is exactly why TEWL is useful: it can show barrier strain when the eye still sees “mostly normal.”
+TEWL rises before symptoms because barrier breakdown starts microscopic — small gaps in lipid layers, mild inflammation, or altered surface pH — which increases water escape without yet causing redness or scabs.
+In canine atopic dermatitis, TEWL has been evaluated alongside clinical severity scoring, showing barrier leakiness and visible lesions are connected but not perfectly synchronized (Zajac, 2014).
+That mismatch is exactly why TEWL is useful: it flags strain while the eye still sees 'mostly normal.'

-This “early rise” often matches a familiar pattern at home: a dog seems fine, then suddenly has a bad week after a weather change, a boarding stay, or a new grooming routine.
-The flare-up may feel sudden, but the barrier may have been losing slack for days to weeks.
-Owners who track small change signals—like paw licking frequency or new dandruff after brushing—often catch the slide earlier.
-That earlier catch can make the next steps more reliable and less variable.
+This early rise matches a familiar home pattern: a dog seems fine, then has a bad week after a weather change, a boarding stay, or a new grooming routine.
+The flare feels sudden, but the barrier had been losing slack for days.
+Owners who track small signals — like paw licking frequency or new dandruff after brushing — catch the slide earlier, when steps work better.

 “A leaky barrier can be present weeks before a rash looks dramatic.”